joeloskarr/notionrenderer/README.md

 4. **Include `notion_renderer.js` in Your Project**
    - Add `notion_renderer.js` to your project.
 This is required for rendering specific elements like Twitter embeds and equations.

+   *Side Note: You will also need a [FontAwesome](https://fontawesome.com/) account to use icons in your project.*

 5. **Call the API**
    - Use the following format to call the API:
      ```